NTU-CompHydroMet-Lab/pyBL/README.md

 | sampling.merge          |             |
 | sampling.sampling_utils |             |

-# Examples
-The following examples are stored in the example folder.

 ## Calculating Statistical Properties
 In the timeRange CSV file, you may specify statistical properties and time scales you would like to use.
-Available properties are Covariance, AR-1, and Skewness.
+Available properties are Covariance coefficient, AR-1, and Skewness.

 The implementation of calculating statistical properties can be summarized as follows: